tsohail12/DataScience_/README.md

 # DataScience_
-This is my data science project portfolio.
+This is my data science project repository.